 The University of North Florida is a participating institution in the National Council for State Authorization Reciprocity Agreements (NC-SARA) and the Florida State Authorization Reciprocity Agreement (FL-SARA).

-The State Authorization Reciprocity Agreement (SARA) is a voluntary, regional approach to state oversight of postsecondary distance education.
-SARA allows institutions to provide online courses outside of their own state borders by seeking and maintaining state approvals via a streamlined process.
-To comply with State Authorization requirements, UNF collects data regarding state location at time of initial registration and when a student submits an online request to change his/her primary physical location.
+NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
+NC-SARA allows institutions to provide online courses outside of their own state borders by seeking and maintaining state approvals via a streamlined process.
+To comply with NC-SARA requirements, UNF collects data regarding student location at the time of initial registration and when a student submits an online request to change his/her primary physical location.